LarryMad/recipes/README.md

 # Recipes

-This repository contains recipes for some foods Larry likes.
+This repository contains recipes for some foods Larry and I like.